- CII Policies

-While the vast majority of companies in the Standard & Poor’s 500 Index use the majority vote standard for uncontested board elections, thousands of U.S. companies still use the plurality vote standard.
-And even some companies that have embraced majority voting for directors grant boards discretion to overrule shareowners and reappoint incumbent directors who fall short of majority support in uncontested elections.
+While the vast majority of companies in the S&P 500 use the majority vote standard for uncontested director elections, thousands of U.S. companies still use the plurality vote standard.
+Even some companies that have embraced majority voting for directors grant boards discretion to overrule shareowners and reappoint incumbent directors who fall short of majority support in uncontested elections.

 Resources & Advocacy

 CII corporate governance policy on majority voting for directors

 CII annual letter-writing campaign urging boards not to reappoint "zombie" directors (members only)